 California’s traffic laws protect bicycle and motorcycle riders from dooring accidents.
 This rule provides that no one shall open a vehicle door on the side of moving traffic unless it is reasonably safe to do so, and it can be done without interfering with ongoing traffic.
 It would be a traffic violation for a driver or passenger of a vehicle to violate this law and strong proof of negligence if they received a traffic ticket for violation of this law.

 Driver and passenger negligence is why most bicycle dooring crashes occur.
-Top ways motorists and passengers cause these collisions include:
+The top ways motorists and passengers cause these collisions include:

 - Parking illegally.
 If a truck or passenger vehicle driver parks illegally, they will be in a hurry to get in or out of their vehicle.
 They are much less likely to look for a nearby cyclist or could open their door when it is unsafe, with a dooring collision being the likely consequence.